 3. Organize the sticky notes

-It helps in identifying the personality traits of your users
+It helps in understanding your users

 The diagram aids web and app designers in making sense of the intricate web of user requirements.
 Other than usability tests, interviews, chats, and other methods, you have many options for gathering customer feedback.
 Designers can effectively combine qualitative data from various sources into an understandable visual diagram using the affinity diagram.

-Why affinity mapping is essential to user research
+Why is affinity mapping essential to user research?

 Whenever you’re working on a new product, it’s important to remember that your users are the most important aspect of your business.
 They want a good experience with the product or service, and the best way to give them that amazing experience is by understanding the customers.